MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-facebook.md

    1. Select the **Facebook Ads Account** that you want to work with.

    1. Select an **Existing custom audience** from the drop-down list or create a **New custom audience**.
 For more information, see [**Audiences in Facebook Ads Manager**](https://www.facebook.com/business/help/744354708981227?id=2469097953376494).
+   2. Note: You can only create or update custom audiences on Facebook of the type "customer list" through this export.
+In some cases you will also see custom audiences of different types in the drop-down list.
+Selecting a custom audience of a different type than "customer list" will result in a failing export.

 1. Review the **Data privacy and compliance** and select **I agree**.